libavg/libavg/sphinxdoc/events.rst

         .. py:method:: nextPoint() -> bool

             Advances to the next point.
-Returns :keyword:`False` and ends calibration if all points have been set.
+Returns :py:const:`False` and ends calibration if all points have been set.

         .. py:method:: setCamPoint(pos)